Research in Ecuador

 New IFSS Faculty Member

-IFSS and the Department of Neurosciences are pleased to welcome Erick Janssen to its faculty.
+IFSS and the Department of Neurosciences welcome Erick Janssen to its faculty.

 Prof. Dr. Janssen, who received his Ph.D. at the University of Amsterdam, brings many years of teaching and research experience to the Institute.
 He comes to Leuven from the USA, where he lived and worked for almost two decades and was Senior Scientist and Director of Education and Research Training at the famous Kinsey Institute for Research in Sex, Gender, and Reproduction.